Information Content of Systems as a Physical Principle

 where $p\in[2,\infty]$ is parameter of the theory and $s_x=p(a = +|x = X)_\psi-p(a = -|x = X)_\psi$ is the mean value of observable $X$ measured on the system in state $\psi$ (analogically for $s_z$ and $Z$).
 Varying parameter $p$ one can move from state space of sbit to qbit.

-Violation of quantum uncertainty relation by states from p-GNST (i.e. for theories with $p>2$) not only leads to violation of Tsirelson's bound but also to violation of \ICP{} by elementary system.
+In Appendix \ref{sec:pGNSTdetails} we show that violation of quantum uncertainty relation by states from p-GNST (i.e. for theories with $p>2$) not only leads to violation of Tsirelson's bound (as proved in \cite{SW_relaxed_uncertainty}) but also to violation of \ICP{} by elementary system.
 Violation of \ICP{} in these theories follows from existence of sufficiently many states for which entropic uncertainty for observables $X$ and $Z$ is smaller than in quantum case.
-Relaxation of uncertainty relation also lead to increase of maximum recovery probability for $2\mapsto 1$ RAC and it reads $p_{rec}=\left(1/2\right)^{1/p}$.
-Therefore, excluding p-GNSTs with $p>2$, \ICP{} puts bound on the $p_{rec}$.
+Relaxation of uncertainty relation also was shown to increase of maximum recovery probability for so called {\it $2\mapsto 1$ random access codes} (RAC).
+Namely, one can encode two bits into a system from the theory, in such a way, that probability of decoding (recovery) for each bit separately reads as $p_{rec}=\left(1/2\right)^{1/p}$.
+Therefore, excluding p-GNSTs with $p>2$, \ICP{} puts bound on performance of random access codes.

 \ICP{} not only applies to elementary systems but may be also used in natural way to study composite system.
 It is able to exclude theories which are non-physical nevertheless their state space of elementary system is quantum.
 Here an example is p-GNST with $p=2$ where violation of \ICP{} occurs for system with at least 5-parties.
 This result bases on the existence of super strong \RAC{} in p-GNST.